 In addition to investigating the cause of your child’s accident, we can work closely with medical experts, rehabilitation specialists, life-care planners, and others to determine the full amount of compensation your child deserves.
 We can then negotiate directly with the at-fault party’s insurance company on your behalf and pursue a full and fair settlement.
 If no settlement can be reached, we're prepared to go to battle for you in court.

 Sevenish Law Firm believes that childhood TBI and paralysis victims and their families deserve to be treated with compassion and represented with integrity, honor, and discipline.
-Contact us today to learn more about how we can assist you.
+Contact our Indianapolis personal injury law firm today by calling 317-636-7777 to learn more about how we can assist you.
 Our consultations are always free, and we charge no attorney fees unless you recover for your losses.